Difference Hierarchies for $nT$ $\tau$-Functions: Introduction.

 Let $v_{0}$ be the vacuum vector

-Then we define $F^{(n)}$ to be span of the wedges obtained by acting on the vacuum, $v_{0}$, by monomials in the wedging and contracting operators.
+$F^{(n)}$ is then defined as the span of the wedges obtained by acting on the vacuum, $v_{0}$, by monomials in the wedging and contracting operators.
 To get a basis for $F^{(n)}$ we specify an ordering on the wedging/contracting operators acting on $F^{(n)}$.
 One possibility is the following:

 \begin{defn} An \emph{elementary wedge} in $F^{(n)}$ is an element $\omega=Mv_{0}$, where

 where

 is a monomial in $\fermion{a}{k}{\pm}$ for $k\le -1$, ordered in increasing order from left to right.
 Here, $\fermion{a}{k}{+}=e_az^k\wedge$ and $\fermion{a}{k}{-}=i(e_az^{-k-1}).$ \end{defn}